Additional Books by the Director

 To comment, it was obvious Adam just used this question to give him the chance to respond to these comments by Team Trump.
 But it might have backfired on him given what happened next.

 Dems Cannot Beat Trump, So They Impeach Trump: Volume Three.
-Copyrighted © 2020 by Gary F. Zeolla.
+Copyrighted © 2020, 2023 By Gary F. Zeolla.

 Alphabetical List of Pages Contact Information